vedasamhith146/personal-website/content/tokenization.md

 **This is the most important step: converting text into numbers.
 This decision effects how model handles code, math, emojis, and rare words.**

+Neural network models do not understand text as we do.
+They only know how to work with numbers.
+Therefore, if we want to build neural network based language models (LLMs), we need a way to convert text into numbers.
+This process is called “tokenization.”

+We use different tokenizers to achieve this.
+In this article, we will discuss two modern tokenizers, the BPE tokenizer and the Unigram tokenizer.
+Almost every LLM that we see uses one of these.

+Note that many people also mention SentencePiece, but SentencePiece is not a tokenizer of its own.
+It uses either BPE or Unigram underneath.
+We will discuss more about it in the SentencePiece section.

 So how do we convert text into numbers?

 We know that a computer doesn't understand text, right?
 Like, it only understands bits (0, 1).
 So how did we help the computer understand language?